 Nyungwe National Park

 The Nyungwe Forest is located in southwestern Rwanda, on the border with Burundi, where it is contiguous with the Kibira National Park to the south, and Lake Kivu and the Democratic Republic of the Congo to the west.
-The Nyungwe rainforest is probably the best preserved montane rainforest in Central Africa.
-It is located in the watershed between the basin of the river Congo to the west and the basin of the river Nile to the east.
+Additionally, the Nyungwe rainforest is probably the best preserved montane rainforest in Central Africa.
+Also, it is located in the watershed between the basin of the river Congo to the west and the basin of the river Nile to the east.
 From the east side of the Nyungwe forest comes also one of the branches of the Nile sources.

 How to get to there